jupyterhub/binderhub/docs/source/authentication.rst

    the BinderHub configuration (and the JupyterHub authentication configuration) look good.
 .. note::
+    For the authentication config in ``jupyterhub.hub.config``,
-    For ``jupyterhub.auth`` you should use config of your authenticator.
-    For more information you can check
-    `the Authentication guide
+    you should use config of your authenticator.
+For more information you can check `the Authentication guide
     <https://zero-to-jupyterhub.readthedocs.io/en/stable/authentication.html>`_.